Stability in Training PINNs for Stiff PDEs: Why Initial Conditions Matter: Methodology

-The major motivation for us to consider hard constrains transformation for PINNs is the possible ill-conditioning of the PDE solution map's dependence on IC and BC.
-Traditional numerical methods do not need to encounter this kind of difficulty, as the IC data is exactly satisfied in their solutions.
-PINNs, on the other hand, use $L^2$-loss to fit the IC/BC and PDE residual data, causing the solutions to be highly sensitive to the goodness of fit of the IC in the training (as pointed out in \cite{mcclenny2020self}).
-By moving the IC/BC data into the structure of PINNs, it reduces the ill-conditioning of the solutions.
+The main motivation for us to consider hard constrains transformation for PINNs is the possible ill-conditioning of the PDE solution operator's dependence on IC and BC.
+Traditional numerical methods do not encounter this kind of difficulty, as the IC data is exactly satisfied at the starting point of the solution loop.
+PINNs, on the other hand, use $L^2$-loss to fit the IC/BC and PDE residual data, which causes the solutions to be highly sensitive to the tightness of fit for the IC in the training, as pointed out in~\citep{mcclenny2020self}.
+By transforming the need of fitting IC/BC conditions out of PINNs, it reduces the spectral bias in the training.
 Therefore, We consider the following transformation